bxparks/AUniter/README.md

 across multiple boards.
 4) Monitoring the serial monitor after uploading the sketch to a board.
 5) List the tty ports and the associated Arduino boards (if available).

+The script can be used with a [Jenkins](https://jenkins.io) continuous integration system running on the local machine.
+Builds can be automatically started upon changes to the git repository, and unit tests can be executed on Arduino boards attached to the serial port of the local machine.
+The Jenkins dashboard can keep track of build and test failures.

 ### Features